-Being a Vegetarian as an IBDer
+Being a Vegetarian with IBD

 I have been a vegetarian since the age of 9 for moral reasons.
 My parents never liked it but did accept it as long as I was willing to make certain compromises given my age.
-They felt it crucial I get the right amount of protein, fats and other nutrients needed for healthy development and growth.
+They felt it crucial I get the right amount of protein, fats, and other nutrients needed for healthy development and growth.
 No one in my family was a vegetarian, although my mom was never a big red meat eater.
-Point is, I made this decision all on my own and vividly remember telling my mom at a Yankee game that I wanted to adapt this lifestyle.
+Point is, I made this decision all on my own and vividly remember telling my mom at a Yankee game that I wanted to adopt this lifestyle.

 Things went on as normal, with only my eating adjustments and the occasional comment from my dad or brother saying how “stupid” I was for giving up meat.
 I know they were only joking around though and I truly never cared.
 I don’t judge anyone for eating meat and never care if people eat it in front of me.
 We all need to do what we think is best for us.
 For me, I was happier when I was eating the way I wanted to.

 A diagnosis of UC made eating much harder and limited

 When I was diagnosed with ulcerative colitis at the age of 13, things changed for my family and me in so many ways.
 Aside from some of the more obvious things, it did make life a lot harder in terms of eating.
 I would constantly get comments from my family and doctors saying that I NEEDED to add meat to my diet.
 I am anemic.
 Any type of vegetables I consume will cause a blockage given I am so susceptible to obstructions.
 I cannot consume beans because of the skin.
 Peanuts are not in the cards either, which come with a lot of protein and fat.
 You get the gist: my diet is incredibly limited, as I know most people who suffer from a form of IBD can probably relate to.

 I was torn on whether or not to remain a vegetarian